ShweetsStuff/anm2ed/README.md

 - GLEW

 Note, to render animations, you'll need to download [FFmpeg](https://ffmpeg.org/download.html) and specify its install path in the program.

-This program runs on OpenGL 3.3 at the minimum.
+This program runs using OpenGL 3.3, so have that.

 ## Build